Early Entry Essentials

 Acceptance into the Early Entry Program is based on an applicant’s academic ability and aptitude for the study of pharmacy.
 Two primary factors considered in the selection process are performance on the ACT or SAT and high school grade-point average.
 Extra-curricular activities (e.g., service, leadership and employment) and performance during a campus interview are also considered.

-- Attain a minimum of 25 on their ACT or a minimum of 1130 [Math (M) plus Verbal (V)] or 1700 (M+V+Writing) on their SAT.
+- Complete the ACT with preferred composite score of 25 or 1130 [Math (M) plus Verbal (V)] or 1700 (M+V+Writing) on their SAT.
 Students must attain a minimum of 25 Math ACT subscore or equivalent Math subscore on the SAT.
-If a student does not meet this minimum, they may take prerequisite courses for biology and chemistry in order to enroll.

-Over the past five years, incoming early entry classes have had an average ACT score of 29.1 and an average GPA of 4.17, and approximately two-thirds of the students are Mississippians.
+Incoming Early Entry students for 2018 have an average ACT score of 28.06 and an average GPA of 3.88, and over half of the students are Mississippians.

 A Progressive Entry (PE) option is also available to Early Entry students wanting to complete their coursework in an accelerated timeframe (2 years instead of 3 years) by taking summer courses.
 Students eligible for PE usually transfer numerous dual enrollment and AP coursework from high school.
 Prospective students do not apply for PE, as placement in PE is determined during advising at orientation with Dr. Chelsea Bennett, assistant dean of student services in Oxford.
 For more information about Progressive Entry please contact Lindsey Cooper, coordinator of admissions at firstname.lastname@example.org.